zaidalyafeai/curator/README.md

 Bespoke Curator makes it easy to create synthetic data pipelines.
 Whether you are training a model or extracting structure, Curator will prepare high-quality data quickly and robustly.

 * Rich Python based library for generating and curating synthetic data.
-* Interactive viewer to monitor data while it is being generated
+* Interactive viewer to monitor data while it is being generated.
-* First class support for structured outputs
+* First class support for structured outputs.
-* Built-in performance optimizations for asynchronous operations, caching, and fault recovery at every scale
+* Built-in performance optimizations for asynchronous operations, caching, and fault recovery at every scale.
-* Support for a wide range of inference options via LiteLLM, vLLM, and popular batch APIs
+* Support for a wide range of inference options via LiteLLM, vLLM, and popular batch APIs.

 ![CLI in action](docs/curator-cli.gif)